Makkkiiii/Coursework-2---TCP-CHAT/README.md

-This program was written in C using Visual Studio Code and Neovim.
+This program was written in Python using Visual Studio Code and Neovim.